 Pre-foreclosure refers to the beginning phase of a legal proceeding that ultimately involves repossessing property from a defaulted borrower.
 In pre-foreclosure, the lender files a notice of default on the property because the borrowing owner has exceeded the contractual terms for delinquent payments.
 A notice of default informs the borrowing owner that the lender is pursuing legal actions toward foreclosure.
+This is where you should begin looking for Pre-Foreclosure help.

-Pre-foreclosure can be an important phase because the lender may be open to a last rights negotiation on delinquent debt for the borrower.
+Pre-foreclosure can be an important phase of real estate, because the lender may be open to a last rights negotiation on delinquent debt for the borrower.
 The borrower often has a final opportunity to potentially reverse the default status by either making up late payments negotiating a modification, or possibly opting to sell the property before it reaches a final foreclosure eviction.

 Pre-foreclosure usually begins when the lender files a default notice on the property because the homeowner has exceeded the contractual terms for delinquent payments (often three months of delinquent non-payments).